JabbzTheCoder/TsosTreatBakery/ReadMe.md

 * **Add to cart:** Click the "Add to Cart" button on product pages.
 * **View cart:** Check items in your cart and update quantities.
 * **Checkout:** Proceed to checkout and enter shipping information.
-* **Payment:** Select a payment method and complete the transaction.
-(Note: Secure payment processing integration is required)
+* **Payment:** Select a payment method and complete the transaction using PayFast.
+* **Shipping:** Orders will be shipped using Courier Guy.

+**Authentication:**

+* We use JSON Web Tokens (JWT) for authentication.
+Users can create accounts and log in to access protected features.

+**Testing:**

+* We will use a popular JavaScript testing library like Jest or Mocha to write unit and integration tests for the frontend and backend.
+* Tests will cover various scenarios, including:
+    - API endpoints
+    - Component rendering
+    - Data validation
+    - Authentication and authorization

+**Deployment:**

+* We will deploy the application to Netlify for a seamless and efficient deployment process.
+* Netlify provides features like continuous deployment, automatic HTTPS, and global CDN.

 **Contributing:**